uab-cgds-worthey/multiple-chorangiomas-subclone-analysis/README.md

 Example sample config file for specifying merging criteria: [sample_config.tsv](.test/sample_config.tsv)

+## Copy-Number-aware clonal clustering using PyClone-VI

+[PyClone-VI](https://github.com/Roth-Lab/pyclone-vi) is a faster update of PyClone which is used to infer clonal population structure from genome sequencing data.
+It uses genome-wide CNV information as well as biallelic somatic SNVs (and varaint allele fractions) to infer the clonal architecure of the tissue sample.

 ### Formmating SNVs

 SNVs for clonal analysis were prefiltered for removal of FFPE artifact variants, `PASS` filter status from Mutect2, and